distillpub/post--deconv-checkerboard/index.md

 Whenever we compute the gradients of a convolutional layer, we do deconvolution (transposed convolution) on the backward pass.
-This can cause checkerboard patterns in the gradient, just as we do when we use deconvolution to generate images.
+This can cause checkerboard patterns in the gradient, just like when we use deconvolution to generate images.

 The presence of high-frequency "noise" in image model gradients is already known in the feature visualization community, where it's a major challenge.